kjspring/GettingAndCleaningDataCourseProject/README.md

 ## Codebook

-The codebook is located in data/CodeBook.md and contains the file structure
+The codebook is located in data/CodeBook.md and contains the file structure.

 ## Data Analysis steps